ga-wdi-boston/code-retreat/README.md

 4. Any dead cell with exactly three live neighbours becomes a live cell.

 The initial pattern constitutes the seed of the system.
 The first generation is created by applying the above rules simultaneously to every cell in the seed. **Births and deaths happen simultaneously**, and the discrete moment at which this happens is sometimes called a `tick` (in other words, each generation is a pure function of the one before).
 The rules continue to be applied repeatedly to create further generations.

+#### Tips \& Tricks

+You are **not** expected to finish the exercise in any particular round.

+Even though your solution should work with an infinite grid, it can be beneficial to start with a large, finite grid.
+Your solution should work for a grid of at least 80x80 cells.

+You may want to solve the problem for an infinite grid, but initialize the game with a finite grid so it can be displayed on screen.

+Your solution should work with any arbitrary starting arrangement of dead and alive cells.
+Try initializing each tile randomly with either an alive or a dead cell.

 ## Bonus